MicrosoftDocs/sandbox/sandbox/gamedev/monogame/azure-storage-monogame.md

 To use the sample, do the following:

-1. Download the [MonoGame sample project](https://github.com/BrianPeek/azure-storage-net/releases) from GitHub.
+1. Download the [MonoGame sample project](https://github.com/BrianPeek/AzureSamples-MonoGame) from GitHub.
 1. Unzip to a location on your hard drive.
-1. Navigate to that location and open the **AzureStorage.sln** solution file.
+1. Navigate to that location and open the **AzureStorage.sln** solution file in the **Storage** directory.
 1. Open **Game1.cs** from the **AzureStorage.Shared** project in Solution Explorer.
 1. Look for the **ConnectionString** member and replace with your valid connection string.
 You can find your connection strings in the Azure Portal as shown.